 - You can use smaller fresh whole strawberries for smaller Jello shots or skip the strawberries altogether and pour the jello straight into plastic shot glasses or condiment cups.

-- Make these kid-friendly by omitting the rum and using apple juice, strawberry juice, or lemon-lime soda instead.
+- Make these kid-friendly by omitting the rum and using apple juice, orange juice, strawberry juice, or lemon-lime soda instead.

 - Flavored rum can be used to give the Jello shots a different taste.